Our services will work together in integrated ways in partnership with patients, GPs and hospitals

 Our experience has been showing us that each individual needs a Long Covid recovery plan that is personal to them.
 You can expect to have a conversation with one of our team to reach an agreement of what you need to support your Long Covid recovery.
 Some people need a short telephone call and direction towards information, others need more input from our team of professionals.
 Our pathway is as follows;

-A 45 minute telephone assessment appointment will be offered within 8 weeks or our receipt of your referral this will include discussion of the impact on you of COVID-19, identifying treatment/self-help resources that you have tried and identifying a problem list and key personalised goals.
-This appointment will be with one of the BSW Assessment team, which is made up of Specialist Physiotherapists, Occupational Therapists and Respiratory Nurses.
+A 45-60 minute telephone assessment appointment will be offered within 8 weeks or our receipt of your referral this will include discussion of the impact on you of COVID-19, identifying treatment/self-help resources that you have tried and identifying a problem list and key personalised goals.
+This appointment will be with one of the BSW Assessment team, which is made up of Specialist Physiotherapists and Occupational Therapists.

 Personalised recovery plan